DyogenIBENS/Agora/README.md

 # Usage

-Check out our user manual (doc/HowTo.pdf) to learn how to use AGORA.
+Check out our [user manual](doc/HowTo.pdf) to learn how to use AGORA.